NessieCircuits/Riotee_MSP430Fram/README.md

 The code in this repository turns an MSP430FR5962 microcontrollers into a general purpose non-volatile memory controlled via SPI.

 The MSP430FR59XX series of microcontrollers come with on-board ferroelectric RAM (FRAM).
-In contrast to SRAM, this memory is non-volatile, i.e. it keeps its state without requiring periodic refreshs and without requiring a power supply.
+In contrast to SRAM, this memory is non-volatile, i.e. it keeps its state without requiring periodic refreshes and without requiring a power supply.
 In contrast to flash memory, which must be erased before being written, FRAM can be treated just like SRAM and writing consumes very little energy.

 ## Building